CMU-IDS-2020/a3-wqyf/writeup.md

 ### Interactive Graph:
-The users can choose two different map layers to show the data distribution: HexagonLayer, Heat-map.
+The users can choose two different map layers to show the data distribution: Scatter, Heat-map.
 They also have the option to show the path from pick-up to drop-off.

 ### Color Encoding
 We use the continuous color of encoding to represent the estimated speed(using the great circle distance/(pickup time - dropoff time) of the traffic flow, where more green means higher speed and more red means lower speed.
 We have experimented with different color encoding combinations(example: blue vs purple), and find out the green and red color encoding is most intuitive and clear.